AlexiaDelorme/project-cookbook/README.md

 ###### Feature 5 - Sign up for an account
 - Any external user can join the community by creating a new account with us.
-- Users are provided with a simple sign up form requiring only basic information: First Name, Last Name, Email and Password (and confirmation).
+- Users are provided with a simple sign up form requiring only basic information: First Name, Last Name, Email and Password.
 - Before any account is created, the email provided by the user will be checked to ensure that an existing account is not already link to this email.
 - Users are provided with relevant feedback (flashed messages at the top of the page) if any field is missing or if any information provided is incorrect.
 - User's password is hashed for security purposes.